- ASAM CME Home Page

 - Methadone Treatment: OASAS Medical Advisory Panel Position on QTc Interval Screening

-- QT Drug List by Risk Groups - Arizona Center for Education and Research on Therapeutics
+- QT Drug List - Arizona Center for Education and Research on Therapeutics

 HIV and Addiction Treatment